dereneaton/ipyrad/docs/outline.rst

 -------------------
 A more effective way to use ipyrad_, however, is to create branching assemblies in which multiple data sets are assembled under different parameter settings.
-The schematic below shows how to branch an example where an assembly is branched at step3.
+The schematic below shows an example where an assembly is branched at step3.
 The new branch will inherit file paths and statistics from the first Assembly, but can then apply different parameters going forward.
-Branching does not create hard copies of existing data files, and so it not an "expensive" action to take in terms of disk space or time.
-It should be used quite liberally whenever applying a new set of parameters.
+Branching does not create hard copies of existing data files, and so it not an "expensive" action in terms of disk space or time.
+We suggest it be used quite liberally whenever applying a new set of parameters.

 .. image:: images/steps_branching.png